microsoft/AcademicContent/Workshop/5. Stream Analytics/Azure Stream Analytics HOL.md

 1. Open the JSON file you downloaded in your favorite text editor and take a moment to examine its contents.
 How many rows (events) are represented in the sample data?
 What is the structure of each row — that is, what fields does each row contain?

+	> If you find the output hard to digest since there are no line breaks, try pasting it into an online JSON viewer such as the one at http://jsonviewer.stack.hu/ or https://jsonformatter.curiousconcept.com/.

 You have connected a Stream Analytics job to an event hub and demonstrated that data is passed from one to the other.
 You have also examined the structure of that data.
 The next step is to do something with it — specifically, to bring the power of Azure Stream Analytics to bear on the data.

 <a name="Exercise4"></a>